everetthumphreys/portfolio/README.md

 This is my portfolio website that I designed to demonstrate the skills that I am picking up in the Coding Bootcamp.

 ### Installation
-Clone it to your PC and then open index.html in a web browser.
+Clone it to your PC and open index.html in a web browser.

 ### Credits
 Just me